This section of the Kubernetes documentation aims to help you learn to run

 Baseline guidelines around ensuring application security on Kubernetes, aimed at application developers

-This checklist aims on providing basic guidelines on securing applications running in Kubernetes from a developer perspective.
+This checklist aims to provide basic guidelines on securing applications

 On how to read and use this document: